Chenoprosopus: Skull

 The premaxillary teeth of Chenoprosopus number approximately twenty (Hook, 1993) and have a short contact with the maxilla at the skull margin.
 The maxilla is excluded from the narial opening by the septomaxilla.
 The bases of the maxillary teeth are placed closely to the external margin of the maxilla.
 The estimated minimum number of maxillary tooth positions is 34.
 The first two maxillary teeth are smaller than the adjacent position of the premaxillary dentition tooth size.
 These teeth have relatively narrow, round bases, recurved distal halves, and sharply pointed ends.
 Also, the maxilla is excluded from the narial opening by the septomaxilla.
 A short maxilla-nasal suture is evident on both sides of the skull, followed by contacts with the lacrimal and jugal.

 Palate is flat and an elongated choana that nearly reaches the level of the anterior limit of the interpterygoid vacuities.
 The lateral margin of the choana is not exposed, the opening lacks the anterior expansion and a round shape.
 Anterior palatal fossae occur on the vomers as modest concavities separated by a thin longitudinal septum.
 The conjoined palatines and pterygoids are broad and have a long, comparatively narrow interpterygoid vacuity.
 The posterior processes of the pterygoids are curved inward to join the quadrate.
 The posterior pterygoid process extends upward in a thin plate, including a large infra-temporal vacuity.
 The length of each interpterygoid vacuity is approximately three times greater than its width, or equal to about a third of the skull length.
 The interpterygoid vacuities set back in posterior half of skull.
 The vacuities widen and become broadly rounded near the level of the basal process.
 Small ossicles filling the interpterygoid vacuity indicate there was a plate of denticles in the vacuities. (cite Montanari).
-The vomerin tusks are larger and placed in a more lateral position.
+The vomerine tusks are larger and placed in a more lateral position.
 At the posterolateral margin of the choana, a second palatal tusk is present on the palatine and is accompanied by a replacement pit; the basal diameter of this tusk is slightly greater than that of the largest maxillary tooth.